Protect your iPhone from threats

 If you’re demanding a lot from a video system — and playing a movie does — then it behooves you to ensure that the hardware and its driver support is up to date.
 Intel, Nvidia, and AMD are constantly refining and optimizing graphic driver performance; some driver updates can make a considerable difference.
 While new drivers usually are faster than older ones, occasionally a bad version slips through.
 These are usually quickly rectified.

 It is good practice in general to always use the latest drivers for all devices, so take a few minutes to update your graphics drivers.
+And to ensure your drivers stay updated in the future, download Avast's driver updater.

 Sure, it’s convenient to use Wi-Fi, whether in your home, a hotel room, or elsewhere.
 As fast as Wi-Fi has become, when it comes to internet speed, there is still no substitute for a hardwired connection.